AmmaarSiddiqui/Partner-And-Pump/USERMANUAL.md

 * A user accepts your **same-day "Pump Now" request**.
 * A user accepts your **long-term partnership request**.
 * You choose to message someone from their **Discover feed post or profile**.
+* You can message someone a scheduled event and if they accept, both users schedules will get updated**.

 All your active conversations are saved in the "**Messages**" tab.
 You can enable browser notifications in your settings to be alerted to new messages.